 Adopting a broader perspective, one may conclude that the editorial work performed on the legal sequence was not conducted on the integrated Torah, since if that were the case, the edit would not have skipped over the Book of the Covenant itself.
-This is a solid proof that the document that was redacted did not include the Elohistic document, but belonged soley to J. The Jehovistic sequence in this part, thus underwent an edit, and this edit may have very well included the addition of ‘The Little Book of the Covenant,’ as a later stratum interpolated into the orginal scriptures.
-Only later did the unified document reach the redactor/compiler? who integrated it with the three other sources.
+This is a solid proof that the redacted document did not include the Elohistic document, but belonged exclusively to J. The Jehovistic sequence in this part, thus underwent an edit, and this edit may have very well included the addition of ‘The Little Book of the Covenant,’ as a later stratum interpolated into the orginal scriptures.
+Only later did the unified document reach the redactor/compiler? who integrated it with the other three sources.
 Therefore, notwithstanding the possible complexity of these verses, we need not be deterred from concluding that they reached the integrated Torah as part of J.

 Verse 27:

-This verse contains God’s command to Moses to write הַדְּבָרִים הָאֵלֶּה, those words that would be the basis for the founding of the covenant with Moses and the nation of Israel.
+This verse contains God’s command to Moses to write הַדְּבָרִים הָאֵלֶּה, those words that would be the basis for the contracting of the covenant with Moses and the nation of Israel.
 These words conclude God’s sequential speech that began above in verse six and contains both the covenant with the people mentioned in verse ten and the instruction to keep the commandments (v.
 11).
-Thus, this verse, successfully brings to a conclusion God’s message spanning verses 10-16, and, therefore, it also belongs to the group of scriptures that are ascribed to J. This conclusion is correct whether or not ‘The Little Book of the Covenant’ (vv.
-17-26 above) is a later addition to this document.
+Thus, this verse, successfully brings to a close God’s message spanning verses 10-16, and, therefore, it also belongs to the group of scriptures that are ascribed to J. This conclusion is correct whether ‘The Little Book of the Covenant’ (vv.
+17-26 above) is a later addition to this document or not.

 Verse 28:

-In contrast to the sequence of verses from J mentioned above, in this verse, the combination of the amount of time Moses stayed on the mountain אַרְבָּעִים יוֹם וְאַרְבָּעִים לַיְלָה, which is familiar to us from E (Exod 31:18 ב), combines with the story of the giving of the first tablets in this chapter.
-Many classical scholars attribute this combination to J, based on the assumptions that the documents must be telling different version of the same story, which explains their similar, and even identical, characteristics.
+In contrast to the sequence of verses from J mentioned above, in this verse, the combination of the amount of time Moses stayed on the mountain אַרְבָּעִים יוֹם וְאַרְבָּעִים לַיְלָה, which is familiar to us from E (Exod 31:18 b), combines with the story of the giving of the first tablets in this chapter.
+Many classical scholars attribute this combination to J, based on the assumption that the documents must be telling different version of the same story, which explains their similar, and even identical, characteristics.
 The possibility that the identical linguistic and conceptual characteristics were present because both segments belonged to the same document which contained a complex plot in which the motif repeats, and that the motif does not occur in the other document never occurred to them.
-Simultaneously, this assumption was also used to explain why E was almost entirely omitted when the stories were integrated, and, thus the scholars were not perturbed by the random Elohist particles which were identified in the verses.
+Simultaneously, this assumption was also used to explain why E was almost entirely excluded when the stories were integrated, and, thus the scholars were not perturbed by the random Elohist indications which were identified in the verses.
 But if we do not rely on this assumption about parallel versions but rather examine the existing links among the verses themselves, we may conclude that the phrase אַרְבָּעִים יוֹם וְאַרְבָּעִים לַיְלָה is part of the Elohist narrative.